Formby Hall

 Formby Hall is located to the north-east of Formby in the English metropolitan county of Merseyside, in secluded woodland adjoining the Formby Hall Golf and Country Club.
 The present house, built for William Formby, dates back to 1523 but it is believed that the Formby family has occupied the site since the 12th century.

 Early years

 Over the years the hall has seen many owners and occupants.
 The Formby family lived at Formby Hall in a direct father-to-son line from the year 1110, with just a single break, when a cousin entered the line of succession.
 Many modifications and additions have been made to the original building.
-For example, the battlements were added in the 18th century by John Formby who took inspiration from the Gothic-style architecture of Horace Walpole's home at Twickenham.
-In 1896, the hall was modernised by Colonel John Formby who added the West Wing drawing room.
+For example, the battlements were added in the mid-18th century by John Formby who took inspiration from the Gothic-style architecture of Horace Walpole's home at Twickenham.
+In 1896 the hall was modernised by Colonel John Formby who added the West Wing drawing room.